 Wyeth Exhibit at the Sam

 Past due here since the exhibit closed a couple of weeks ago.
 What a great show!
 I saw it all the way back on Thanksgiving weekend.
-My only criticism was the hanging of the show really could have been a little better thought out, there were bottlenecks that could have been avoided.
+My only criticism was the hanging of the show really could have been a little better thought out, there were bottlenecks for viewers that could have been avoided.
 It was quite crowded, so I could have chose a better time to go as well.

 Here's an early work painted in a very traditional watercolor manner.
 You can see a number of wet on wet areas and such.

 Another early work of "stolen lobster traps at night.

 Snow Hill incorporates a number of characters from other works.